 According to Roja Dove, British Perfumer and Fragrance Historian, a perfumer is one who is not only technically brilliant but who truly feels their art.
 Dove believes that creating a scent is akin to poetry.
-For Fragrance Designer and founder of STORIES by Eliza Grace, Tonya Kidd-Beggs, it is about weaving a story from the memories that scents evoke.
+For Fragrance Designer and founder of STORIES Parfums, Tonya Kidd-Beggs, it is about weaving a story from the memories that scents evoke.

 Tonya spent time in Grasse in the French Riviera when she was developing her Eau de Parfums.
 It is the perfume capital of the world with a fragrance history dating back to the seventeenth century.
 She sat for days at the perfumer’s organ, surrounded by tiny bottles of essential oil.
 Under the tutelage of a perfumer, she went on an olfactory journey.
 From the citrus groves of Southern Italy to the Damask Rose fields in Bulgaria, some of the oils resonated deeply.
 The perfumer used her knowledge of the oils and her ability to differentiate between thousands of ingredients, and how they interact with one another, to create something unique.